arshie26/versatest/README.md

 ### Get Life Advice Button
 I create an adviceVue app that is attached to the advice element in the DOM.
 The app has default text to display on page load.
 In the DOM, the button has a directive such that when it's clicked, the getAdvice method is called.
 This method calls the Advice Slip API, converts the data to JSON, and sets the adviceText variable to the data just retrieved.
 Through text interpolation, we are able to dynamically update the DOM when the data is retrieved and whenever the button is clicked.

+### Photography Quotes
+Here, I use an API, Vue JS, and animation.
+I call the Quotable Quotes API and convert the data to JSON format.
+Then I create a quoteElem Vue app that is linked to the quote element in the DOM.
+Text interpolation allows update of the text when the data is retrieved.
+The quote element also has the fadeInDown class.
+The CSS animate library animates this text to fade in downwards when the page loads.

+### Cart
 I use a simple cart library implemented in JS for a cart that works around the website.
 There are 3 possible products that you can add to the cart: photography, tutoring, and coding.
 Each product is shown on the respective page, and the cart is shown across the website, with the option to empty the cart and change quantity of items shown on every page.

 At every page, when the DOM content is loaded, the cart is initalized by retrieving cart items from local storage and listing them on the page.
 Each page that has a product to add has appropriate HTML that the cart script looks for to display the appropriate product.